+5. The Government of Italy will further make such sums of lire available out of any balances in the Special Account as may be required to cover costs (including port, storage, handling and similar charges) of transportation from any point of entry in Italy to the consignee's designated point of delivery in Italy of such relief supplies and packages as are referred to in Article VI.

+6. The Government of Italy may draw upon any remaining balance in the Special Account for such purpose as may be agreed from time to time with the

-1 United States of America, Public Law 793, 80th Congress.
+1 The following information is provided by the Department of State of the United States of America (Publication 3253, page 12, footnote 1): The correct year is 1949.
+Public Law 793, 80th Congress.

-- 5. The Government of France will further make such sums of france available out of any balances in the Special Account as may be required to cover costs (including port, storage, handling and similar charges) of transportation from any point of entry in France to the consignee's designated point of delivery in France of such relief supplies and packages as are referred to in Article VI. - 6.
-The Government of France may draw upon any remaining balance in the Special Account for such purposes as may be agreed from time to time with the Government of the United States of America.
-In considering proposals put forward by the Government of France for drawing from the Special Account, the Government of the United States of America will take into account the need for promoting or maintaining internal monetary and financial stabilization in France and for stimulating productive activity and international trade and the exploration for and development of new sources of wealth within France, including in particular: - a) Expenditures upon projects or programs, including those which are part of a comprehensive program for the development of the productive capacity of France and the other participating countries, and projects or programs the external costs of which are being covered by assistance rendered by the Government of the United States of America under the Economic Cooperation Act of 1948 or otherwise, or by loans from the International Bank for Reconstruction and Development; - b) Expenditures upon the exploration for and development of additional production of materials which may be required in the United States of America because of deficiencies or potential deficiencies in the resources of the United States of America; and - the Bank of France or other banking institutions. - 7.
-Any unencumbered balance, other than unexpended amounts allocated under paragraph 4 of this Article, remaining in the Special Account on June 30, 1952, shall be disposed of within France for such purposes as may hereafter be agreed between the Governments of the United States of America and France, it being understood that the agreement of the United States of America shall be subject to approval by Act or join resolution of the Congress of the United States of America.
+Government of the United States of America.
+In considering proposals put forward by the Government of Italy for drawings from the Special Account the Government of the United States of America will take into account the need for promoting or maintaining internal monetary and financial stabilization in Italy and for stimulating productive activity and international trade and the exploration for and development of new sources of wealth within Italy, including in particular:

+(a) Expenditures upon projects or programs, including those which are part of a comprehensive program for the development of the productive capacity of Italy and the other participating countries, and projects or programs the external costs of which are being covered by assistance rendered by the Government of the United States of America under the Economic Cooperation Act of 1948 or otherwise, or by loans from the International Bank for reconstruction and development;

+(b) Expenditures upon the exploration for and development of additional production of materials which may be required in the United States of America because of deficiencies or potential deficiencies in the resources of the United States of America; and,

+(c) Effective retirement of the national debt, especially debt held by the Bank of Italy or other banking institution.

+7. Any unencumbered balance other than unexpended amounts allocated under paragraph 4 of this Article remaining in the Special Account on June 30, 1952, shall be disposed of within Italy for such purposes as may hereafter be agreed between the Governments of the United States of America and Italy, it being understood that the agreement of the United States of America shall be subject to approval by act or joint resolution of the Congress of the United States of America.